Ganga88709/Multimedia_Encryption/README.md

   - Log in with your credentials.
   - Navigate to the encryption page.
   - Upload a multimedia file and enter the receiver's username.
   - Click "Encrypt".
-The encrypted file will be stored on the C drive under C:\encrypted_media.
+The encrypted file will be stored in Downloads folder.

 4 **Decryption Workflow:**

   - Log in as the intended receiver.
   - Enter the sender's username and the path to the encrypted file.
   - Click "Decrypt".
-The decrypted file will be saved on the C drive under C:\decrypted_media.
+The decrypted file will be saved in Downloads folder.
   - If decryption fails (e.g., due to an incorrect sender username), an alert will notify you.

 ## **Executable File**